akashghimireOfficial/AI-Application_System_Final_Project/README.md

 [demo Video](https://github.com/akashghimireOfficial/AI-Application_System_Final_Project/blob/master/demo/demo1.mp4) ==> This is the demo of how our trained model predicted actions from a video downloaded from video.

+## Explanation of code (As asked by Professor)

+1. As Video action recognition is temporal event; we need sequences of images.
+So, for this project we sampled **20 sequences of images** for each video.
+The code for this can be found in

 ## what is human action recognition ?